 When one locks themselves in the role of “consultant” and only gives recommendations without involving the client, one does not open themselves up to the role of researcher and empower their clients to learn how to feed themselves for a lifetime.

 In order to influence change, one needs to include and understand the participant’s lived experiences.
 Taking a litmus test of people’s perceptions, thoughts, and ideas of the challenges they are facing is essential.
 One needs to understand the current culture and structure of the organization, as well as the relationships within the organization.
-Short (1998) suggested: “Your organization is made up of your relationships and the very specific interactions you have with specific individuals, in specific contexts, over specific issues.
+Ronald R. Short suggested: “Your organization is made up of your relationships and the very specific interactions you have with specific individuals, in specific contexts, over specific issues.
 You and those with whom you interact define what your organization is – and the limits of what you can do and become.
-These interactions are the ‘genetic code’ for our organization, and they contain the information you need to learn” (p.
-17).
+These interactions are the ‘genetic code’ for our organization, and they contain the information you need to learn”.

-I engage and induce a sense of collegial ownership, by providing an opportunity for the organizational community to give positive input and feedforward.
 “No leader ever got anything extraordinary done without the talent and support of others.
-Leadership is a team sport, and you need to engage others in the cause” (Kouzes & Posner, 2010, pp. xxi-xxiv).
+Leadership is a team sport, and you need to engage others in the cause”. – James Kouzes & Barry Posner

+I engage and induce a sense of collegial ownership, by providing an opportunity for the organizational community to give positive input and feedforward.
 I continue to translate this learning into practice by bringing my students’ or clients’ community together and collaboratively defining solutions to their challenges.
 I used to think that it was my job to provide the right answers to both my students and my clients.
 Now, I realize that my job is to ask the right questions – to coach.
 I have learned that by asking open-ended, thought-provoking questions, one can unearth a vast ray of solutions for themselves.
 I have learned the power and benefits of actively listening to others, suspending my own assumptions and judgments, and letting others find the solutions that are inside them.
 As I have changed, so has my teaching and consulting practices.
-As Claxton (2007) stated, “it may be nearly impossible for us to bring about any important change in a system or organization without changing ourselves” (p.
-227).
+As Claxton expressed, “it may be nearly impossible for us to bring about any important change in a system or organization without changing ourselves”.